lin-stephanie/astro-antfustyle-theme/src/content/home/index.md

 Glad you made it here!
-This is a customizable, feature-rich :link[Astro]{id=withastro/astro} theme for blog and portfolio creation, inspired by the minimalist style of :link[antfu.me]{link=https://antfu.me/ imageUrl=https://antfu.me/favicon.svg}.
+This is a customizable, feature-rich :link[Astro]{id=withastro/astro} theme for blog and portfolio creation, inspired by the minimalist style of :link[antfu.me]{id=https://antfu.me/ img=https://antfu.me/favicon.svg .square}.
 The design has been refined and its functionality expanded for greater flexibility.

 This live demo will guide you through setup and customization, offering helpful insights along the way.
 Enjoy exploring all the features this theme provides! ✨